7 Walkthrough 1: The education data science pipeline with online science class data

 7.5 Chapter Overview

-In this walkthrough, we explore some of the key steps that are a part of many data science in education projects.
-In particular, we explore how to process and prepare data.
-These steps are sometimes referred to as “data wrangling”.
-To do this, we rely heavily on a set of tools that we use throughout all the walkthroughs—those associated with the {tidyverse}.
+In this walkthrough, you will explore some of the key steps of many data science projects in education.
+In particular, you’ll focus on how to tidy and transform data.
+These steps are sometimes referred to as “data wrangling” or “data manipulation”.
+These tasks rely heavily on a set of tools you’ll use in all of the walkthroughs.
+They are associated with the {tidyverse}, a set of packages for data manipulation, exploration, and visualization.

-The {tidyverse} is a set of packages for data manipulation, exploration, and visualization that uses the design philosophy of “tidy” data (Wickham, 2014).
+The {tidyverse} follows the design philosophy of “tidy” data (Wickham, 2014).
 Tidy data has a specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table.
-We’ll discuss both the {tidyverse} and tidy data much more throughout the book.
+We’ll discuss the {tidyverse} and tidy data throughout the book.
 For more information, see the Foundational Skills chapters or https://www.tidyverse.org/.

-The online science classes we explore in this chapter were designed and taught by instructors through a state-wide online course provider designed to supplement—but not replace—students’ enrollment in their local school.
-For example, students may have chosen to enroll in an online physics class because one was not offered at their school.
-The data were originally collected for a research study, which utilized a number of different data sources to understand students’ course-related motivation.
-These datasets included:
+Instructors developed the online science classes featured in this chapter through a statewide course provider created to supplement students’ local school enrollment.
+For example, students may have enrolled in an online physics class if their school did not offer one.
+The data were originally collected for a research study using multiple data sources to understand students’ course-related motivation.
+These datasets include:

 - A self-report survey assessing three aspects of students’ motivation

-- Log-trace data, such as data output from the learning management system (LMS)
+- Log-trace data from a learning management system (LMS)

 - Discussion board data